austinwilson1296/shoptool/README.md

 * Center based restrictions for adding and removing items.
 * Receiving supplies into pre-defined storage locations
 * Checking out items coupled with technician name for reporting on usage.
-* Home page dashboard to show all inventory across centers and a high level overview of cost and item count.
+* Home page dashboard to display all inventory across centers and a high level overview of cost and item count.
 * Links to all shop documentation via WISE and Operational Excellence sharepoint pages.
 * Link to Operation Expenses report.
 	* Tracks all vendors and associated costs for 2023-2024.